Fall 2015 Enrollment

-Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
+WUE states — Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 These are financial aid awards that do not need to be repaid.
-Generally, grants are awarded based on demonstrated financial need, cost of education and enrollment status.
+Generally, grants are awarded based on demonstrated financial need, cost of education, and enrollment status.
 Apply each year by completing a FAFSA form.
-If you are eligible, your financial aid package may include a combination of federal, state and institutional grants.
+Eligible students’ financial aid packages may include a combination of federal, state, and institutional grants.